Tempered Perfect Lattices in the Binary Case: Background

 We use the constant~$1$ in (i)--(ii) to normalize the form in its homothety class.
-In (iii)--(iv), $u$ stands for~$\tau^2$, where~$\tau$ is the temperament as described in the Introduction.
-Note that we recover \vor's definition of perfect form \cite[\S\S1--5]{Vor} if we drop~(iii) and~(iv) and ignore~$u$ in~(v).
+If $\tau=1$, we recover \vor's definition of perfect form \cite[\S\S1--5]{Vor}, in which $S\cup S'$ is the (single) set of minimal vectors.

 Similarly, $L$ is a \emph{tempered perfect lattice} if there is a sublattice $M \subset L$ \oil, and non-empty sets $S \in L - M$, $S' \subset M - \{0\}$, such that (i)--(v) hold taking~$A$ to be the standard dot product.
 We will go freely back and forth between the perspectives of tempered perfect lattices and forms for the rest of the paper.